jimbobbennett/AgroHack/Steps/ExportDataToBlobStorage.md

     --account-key <account_key>
    ```

-   Set `<blob_name>` to be the `Name` value of one of the blobs from the list output by the previous step.
+   For `<blob_name>` use be the `Name` value of one of the blobs from the list output by the previous step.
 You will need to use the full name including the folders, such as `d8dc5b3b-8324-43eb-a177-6ab725844410/telemetry/2020/02/13/20/46/01.json`.

-Set `<account_name>` to the name you used for the storage account.
-Set `<account_key>` to one of the keys used to create the collection.
+   For `<account_name>` use the name you used for the storage account.

+   For `<account_key>` use one of the keys used to create the collection.

    This will download a file into the current directory called `data.json`.
 View this file with Visual Studio Code.
 It will contain one entry per telemetry value sent during a minute, with a time stamp, system properties and the telemetry as the body